*Updated 12/24 to include Polaroid Lovers

 3. Undercurrent (2016)

-Following up the ridiculously high level of songwriting on 2013’s Build Me Up From Bones was never going to be easy, but with 2016’s Undercurrent, Jarosz seems undaunted by the task.
+Following up the ridiculously high level of songwriting on 2013’s Build Me Up From Bones was never going to be easy, but on 2016’s Undercurrent, Jarosz seemed undaunted by the task.
 Despite the critical acclaim (the album earned Jarosz two Grammys), I’ve always found Undercurrent to be a somewhat frustrating listen.

-The record’s highs (“Green Lights,” “Take Me Back,” and the simply breathtaking “Jacqueline”) are all must-listens, and among the best songs Jarosz has ever committed to tape.
-The rest of Undercurrent, however, largely feels a bit, well, stock.
-Songs like “Early Morning Light,” ”House of Mercy,” and “Still Life” are all pleasant enough, but there’s an undeniable gap between the album’s best and the rest.
+The record’s highs (“Green Lights,” “Take Me Back,” and the simply breathtaking “Jacqueline”) are all must-listens and among the best songs Jarosz has ever committed to tape.
+The rest of Undercurrents, however, largely feels a bit, well, stock.
+Songs like “Early Morning Light,” ”House of Mercy” and “Still Life” are all pleasant enough, but there’s an undeniable gap between the album’s best and the rest.

 Still, Jarosz’s virtuosic playing and captivating vocals are in fine form from cover to cover, and the album’s best tracks are easily worth the price of admission.
 Undercurrent may not be another Build Me Up From Bones, but delivering a solid follow-up in the wake of a career-defining album feels like a win in and of itself.